 What if John invested in equity

-The biggest advantage though, is not the fact that you get more out, it is having the option of early retirement.
+The biggest advantage though is not the fact that you get more out, it is having the option of early retirement.
 This option simply does not exist when investing in an RA.
-If, the company you are working for is already contributing to an RA in your name, it makes sense to invest in an RA.
-You can use the RA to supplement your income later in life.
-Bottom line is that, investing all your money for retirement in an RA might not be the correct choice for you.
+Additional issues include the fact that it is fucking expensive to get your money out if you want to immigrate and the talks of prescribed government assets.
+If the company you are working for is already contributing to an RA in your name, it makes sense to invest in an RA.
+You can use the RA to supplement your income later in life but it is not the right decision for a lot of people.
+The bottom line is that investing all your money for financial independence in an RA is not an investment strategy I want to pursue.

 Be safe out there,